Scriptor/pharen/tutorial.markdown

 Recompile with:
 {% highlight bash %}
-pharen hello.phn
+$ pharen hello.phn
 {% endhighlight %}

 Now try loading [http://localhost/hello.php?id=8](http://localhost/hello.php?id=8).
 The page should respond with "Fetching page with id: 8".

-**In depth**: The first line defines a variable using `def`, notice how even variable creation looks like a regular function call, with the first parameter as the name and the second as the value. `def` also puts the current variable in the lexical scope and can be accessed from functions and manually created scopes nested inside.
+**In depth**: The first line defines a variable using `def`, notice how even variable creation looks like a regular function call, with the first argument as the variable's name and the second as the value. `def` also puts the current variable in the lexical scope and can be accessed from functions and manually created nested scopes nested.
 [More on creating variables](/pharen/reference.html#defining-variables).

-`$` is a special shortcut for accessing superglobals, the first parameter is which superglobal to use, while the second is the index.
+`$` is a special shortcut for accessing superglobals, the first parameter is which superglobal to use (GET in this case), while the second is the index.
 [More on superglobals](/pharen/reference.html#superglobals).

-Pharen's if expressions work slightly differently from PHP's if statements (although that's what they're compiled into).
+Pharen's `if` expressions work slightly differently from PHP's if statements (although that is what they are compiled into).
 They take one condition and two body expressions.
-If the condition is true, the first body expression is run, if the condition is False, the second body expression is run.
+If the condition is true, the first body expression is run, if the condition is false, the second body expression is run.
 [More on if expressions](/pharen/reference.html#if).

-The last new facet introduced here is inside the condition, with the comparison operator: `<`.
-Infix operators such as those for math (+, -, /, \*) and comparison (<, <=, ==, !=, etc...) are treated like function names in Pharen.
-This means that in the above code, `(intval id)` is checked to see if it's less than 0.
+The last new facet introduced here is how comparison and string concatenation are done.
+Infix operators such as those for math (+, -, /, \*) and comparison (<, <=, ==, !=, etc...) and string concatenation are treated like function names in Pharen.
+This means that in the above code, `(intval id)` is checked to see if it's less than 0 while the second print expression concatenates a string with the variable `id`.
 [More on infix operators](/pharen/reference.html#infix-operators).

 ### Dynamic pages {#dynamic-pages}
 Let's use what we know to write something that will fetch pastes for our pastebin.
 Create a directory inside your server's document directory called `pastebin`.
 All project files should from now on be placed inside here.
 Create a file called `paste.phn` and enter the following code:

 {% highlight clojure %}
-pastebin/paste.phn
+; pastebin/paste.phn
 (require "sql.php")

 (sql-connect "your-username" "your-password" "pastebindb")